rezzakali/rezzakali/README.md

 ## Hi there 👋

-I'm Rezzak, a front-end web application developer from India, I spend most of the time coding with outstanding project.
+I'm Rezzak, a web application developer from India, I spend most of the time coding with outstanding project.

 <h3 align="left">Connect with me:</h3>
 <p dir="auto">